front-end-foundations/FlexNav/README.md

 - how browsers function internally
 - routing or how the browser determines what content to display based on the URL
-- managing the state (data) of the page based on the browser's location
+- managing page views based on the browser's location

 We will examine various design patterns shortly.